-In most cases, it results from a mutation of either the PKD1 gene or PKD2 gene.
+In most cases, it results from a mutation of either the PKD1 or PKD2 genes.

 To develop ADPKD, a person must have one copy of the affected gene.
 They typically inherit the affected gene from one of their parents, but in rare cases, the genetic mutation may occur spontaneously.

-If you have ADPKD and your partner doesn’t have it and you decide to start a family together, your children would have a 50 percent chance of developing the disease.
+If you have ADPKD and your partner doesn’t have it and you decide to start a family together, your children would have a 50% chance of developing the disease.